 The project commenced in 2014.

-Endorsement of proposed planning scheme changes is expected by early 2017.
-This will enable planning scheme changes to become operational by early 2018.
+Endorsement of the proposed approach to managing flood risk and associated planning scheme changes is expected by mid-2017.
+This will enable the planning scheme amendment process to commence and planning scheme changes are expected to become operational by end 2018.

 - Finalise drafting of proposed changes to the planning scheme and preparations for consultation – Completed

 - Undertake broad community consultation (non-statutory) on the proposed changes – Completed

-- Council to consider any issues raised during the consultation period before finalising the proposed scheme changes –this action will occur in early 2017.
+- Council to consider any issues raised during the consultation period before finalising the proposed scheme changes – this action will occur in mid-2017.

-- Council resolves to amend the planning scheme, initiating the statutory amendment process which will likely conclude in early 2018.
-The steps involved in this process are:
+- Council resolves to amend the planning scheme, initiating the statutory amendment process which is anticipated to conclude in the second half of 2018.
+The steps involved in the statutory amendment process are:

 - the planning scheme amendment is reviewed by the state government.